-The Duplicates Finder feature detects all duplicate files on your Mac.
-These are unneeded file copies that usually waste disk space.
-Duplicates Finder removes them in a click so you get megabytes or even gigabytes of extra disk space back.
+The Duplicates Finder feature detects and removes unneeded file copies and gets rid of similar photos and screenshots.
+These unneeded file copies usually waste a lot of disk space.
+Duplicates Finder deletes them in a click so you get megabytes or even gigabytes of extra disk space back.

 How to scan an entire Mac for duplicates

-To search your Mac’s home folder for duplicate files, do the following:
+To search your Mac’s home folder for duplicates, do the following:

 1. Open MacKeeper, and select Duplicates Finder from the left sidebar

-2. Click the blue Start Scan button to check your user folders for file copies
+2. Click the Start Scan button to check your user folders for file copies

-3. Click Remove Duplicates to delete all the duplicates found
+4. Click Remove Selected to delete the selected items

-MacKeeper is a duplicates cleaner that displays files with identical content, regardless of whether they have different names.
-Let’s take a closer look at the duplicates found.
+MacKeeper is a duplicate cleaner that displays files with identical content, regardless of whether they have different names.
+Let’s take a closer look at the duplicates that might be found.

-- All duplicates are sorted in file groups in the left panel.
-Each group contains the original file and all its copies.
+- All duplicates, similar photos, and screenshots are sorted into file groups in the left panel.
+Each group contains the original file and all its copies/similar images.

-- By default, MacKeeper selects for removal all duplicates found except the original file.
-If you want to decide for yourself which file copies to remove, please deselect the Auto-selection checkbox.
+- By default, MacKeeper selects for removal all duplicates, similar photos, and screenshots found except the original file.
+If you want to decide for yourself which items to remove, please deselect the Auto-selection checkbox.
 This will uncheck all the listed items.

-- By default, the right panel shows the total number of duplicate files MacKeeper has detected on your Mac.
-Click the file group in the left panel to open a full list of file duplicates in the right panel.
-You’ll see the duplicates preview and the full list of duplicates below it.
+- Click the file group in the left panel to open a full list of file duplicates, screenshots, or similar photos in the right panel.
+You’ll see the duplicates preview and the full list of all duplicates/ similar items below it.

-- Preview helps you understand which files are duplicated — just click the magnifying glass to zoom the duplicated document or picture.
+- The preview helps you to understand which files are duplicated or which images are similar—just click on the item and then click the magnifying glass to zoom in on the document or picture found.

-- The full list of a file’s duplicates can be found in the right panel below the preview.
+- To see the full list of a file’s duplicates, just click on it.
 Each file copy is listed with its location as well as the date it was last opened.
-To reveal this file copy in Finder, just hover your mouse on it, and click the magnifying glass.
+To reveal this file copy in Finder—hover your mouse on it, and click the magnifying glass.

-- To change the sort order, click the nine-dot button to the right, select Sort by, and choose the order you’d like.
-You can sort all detected items by Name, Last Opened Data, Checked (puts the checkmarked items first), as well as choose Ascending or Descending order.
+- To change the order of how duplicates are sorted, click the nine-dot button to the right, select Sort by, and choose the order you like.
+You can sort all detected items by Name, Last opened date, Checked (this puts the checkmarked items first), as well as either Ascending or Descending order.

-- Once you’ve decided which file copies to delete, click Remove Duplicates.
-All selected duplicates will be moved to Trash.
+- Once you’ve decided which file copies to delete, click Remove Selected.
+All selected items will be moved to the Trash.